Micheliliuv87/micheliliuv87.github.io/_news/announcement_3.md

 ---
 layout: post
-date: 2025-10-26 07:59:00-0400
+date: 2025-10-28 03:59:00-0400
 inline: true
 related_posts: true
 ---

-Posted [Distance Measure for Data Science](blog/2025/distance-measure/), Very useful notes that I included my understanding in measuring distances.
+Check out my post ---- [Distance Measure for Data Science](blog/2025/distance-measure/), a useful note to understand distance measures and when to use them.